saezlab/CellNOptR/7_CytoCopter.md

  * After selecting the time point, press the optimise button. **Note this will take several minutes.
 This optimisation is done using a specific genetic algorithm and its parameters can be configured in the Configuration panels, such as maxmum time allowed for the algorithm to run in the Max time parameter**.

  * The optimisation procedure outputs an optimised network and a plot displaying how well the simlated models fit with the given experimental data.
 The colour gradient quantifies the error levels.
+Additionally, the user can import the optimised network to SBMLqual file using the *Export to SBML* button.

 <img src="{{site.url}}{{site.baseurl}}public/cytocopter_5.png" alt="Optimisation">